About the Program

 Can I transfer previous graduate coursework in chemical engineering or a related area?

-Yes, it is possible to transfer prior graduate coursework credits in chemical engineering (or closed related field), if the appropriate approvals have been obtained.
+Yes, it is possible to transfer prior graduate coursework credits in chemical engineering (or closely related field), if the appropriate approvals have been obtained.
 For Ph.D. candidates, with approval, up to 24 credits of coursework (or an entire master’s degree with thesis up to 36 credits) may transfer.
 For Master’s degree candidates, up to 9 credits may potentially transfer.
 All requests for transfer credit must be approved by your faculty advisor(s), the department head, and Office of Graduate Studies after admission into the program.
-The core (non-elective) courses of the degree are typically required to be taken at Mines even if you have already taken them elsewhere.
+The core (non-elective) courses of the degree have stricter rules around transfer.

 Do your graduates get jobs?

 Yes, they do!
-We have had 100% placement at graduation for both M.S. and Ph.D. graduates for three of the past four years (with a 3-year average placement of 95.3% at graduation overall).
+We have had 100% placement at graduation for both M.S. and Ph.D. graduates in 3 of the 4 recent graduation years (2016-2019, with a 3-year average placement of 95.3% at graduation overall).
 Graduates find work in a range of fields including industry, research, and academia.
 Examples of employers of recent alumni include:

 – Oil and Gas: ConocoPhillips, Exxon, Haliburton